 Things to Know Before You Get Started

-It is possible to have a specific set of letters consistently appear within your external PO numbers.
+It is possible to have a set of letters that appear within your external PO numbers.
 It is best to decide the structure before you create your first PO with an external number.
-After creating the first external number, the following Purchase Orders will include an external number with that same structure.
+After creating the first external number, the following Purchase Orders will include a PO number with that same structure.

 There are some ways around this, but this would require you to enter your Purchase Order number each time manually.
 For more info on this, see below Choosing your PO Number During Purchase Order Creation.